Fighting Hunger, Feeding Hope: How the Food Reservoir Makes a Difference

 Programs & Partners

-• Mobile Food Pantry - Each month our mobile food pantry visits all seven counties we serve to provide food to communities that don’t have grocery stores or other food pantries.
+• Mobile Food Pantry - Each month our mobile food pantry visits communities or neighborhoods that do not have close access to grocery stores or food pantries.

-• BackPack Program - The BackPack Program offers elementary school students food for weekends and school breaks.
-The bags include healthy, easy-to-prepare food for kid friendly meals like macaroni and cheese, pop-top fruit cups, cereal, shelf-stable milk.
+• BackPack Program - The BackPack Program offers elementary school students’ food for the weekends and school breaks.
+The bag includes healthy, easy to prepare food that is kid friendly.

-• School Pantries - While the BackPack Program provides food directly to kids, school pantries address the needs of the whole family.
-Our school pantries provide a way for busy families to access a food pantry at a place they already go – their kid’s school!
+• School Pantries - While the BackPack Program provides food directly to the kids, school pantries address the needs of the entire family.
+Our school pantries provide a way for busy families to access a food pantry at a place they already go- their kid’s school.

-• Partner Agencies - We work with non-profit and faith-based partner agencies in all 7 counties we serve.
-Our partners operate food pantries, soup kitchens, daycares, emergency shelters, senior dining, youth programs, and other non-profit services.
+• Partner Agencies - We work with non-profits and faith-based agencies in all 7 counties we serve.
+Our partners operate food pantries, meal sites, daycares, emergency shelters, senior dining, youth programs and other non-profit services.

-• Senior Programs - Our senior drops provide on-site mobile pantry opportunities for seniors living in low-income housing communities.
-A new partnership with Heritage Agency on Aging will expand efforts to help seniors access food at congregate meal sites.
+• Senior Programs - Our senior drops provide onsite mobile pantry opportunities for seniors living in low-income housing communities.
+8 Our Senior Markets provide on site fresh produce, dairy and meat for seniors in partnership with rural senior dinning sites.

-• Healthcare Partnerships - A collaboration between Mercy Medical Center (Cedar Rapids) to screen patients for food insecurity and connect them with appropriate resources.
+• Healthcare Partnerships - A collaboration with Healthcare Providers to screen patients for food insecurity and connect them with appropriate resources and supply them with food from the HACAP Food Reservoir when applicable.

-• Connections – A program that provides mental health screening and resources for needs related to the social determinants of health in community settings such as food pantries, libraries or community non-profits.
+• Connections – A Program designed to connect families to local resources with a primary focus on mental health awareness in community settings such as food pantries, libraries, or community non-profits.

 Leadership Team